department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veterans Service Representative (VSR).
 “Veterans” is plural and doesn't take an apostrophe.
 [Go to Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 Vietnam Era: Capitalize.
 But lowercase "era" when you include "War" in the term ("Vietnam War era").
-See entry on "era" for additional explanation.
+Go to entry on "era" for additional explanation.

-Vocational Rehabilitation Counselor (VRC): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.
+Vocational Rehabilitation Counselor (VRC): [Go to Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 ### W